Birational invariance in logarithmic Gromov-Witten theory: Introduction

 \subsection{Acknowledgements}

-We thank Mark Gross who asked the question, Steffen Marcus, with whom some of the techniques used here were developed in~\cite{AMW}, and Martin Ulirsch for his careful reading and corrections.
+We thank Mark Gross who asked the question and offered several suggestions, and Steffen Marcus, with whom some of the techniques used here were developed in~\cite{AMW}.
+Special thanks are due to Jim Bryan, who pointed out that understanding primary and descendant insertions from $Y$ would require additional work.
+We are very grateful as well to Zhi Jin, Martin Ulirsch, and the anonymous referee for their careful reading, comments, questions, and suggestions.